team1868/aos/documentation/tutorials/git-and-gerrit-basics.md

 ## What is Gerrit?

-Gerrit is a similar tool to github, except that instead of making changes and doing reviews on branches, you do them on commmits.
+Gerrit is a similar tool to github, except that instead of making changes and doing reviews on branches, you do them on commits.

 ### Gerrit basics